HEALTHCARE DEGREES AND NURSING DEGREE PROGRAMS

 Flexible Online and Evening Courses

 The College of Nursing and Health Care Professions offers classes to help you fit education into your life.
 Explore our campuses in Arizona and New Mexico.
 Or, choose to earn one of our degrees online and experience the vigorous capabilities of our dynamic online learning classrooms.
 We also offer evening classes that provide convenience for working professionals.
 Take a look at our campus extension locations to find classrooms near you.

 Nurses who are prepared with a Bachelor of Science in Nursing (BSN) are highly valued by healthcare employers, particularly medical organizations that are interested in obtaining or retaining Magnet status.
 Magnet status is recognition by the American Association of Colleges of Nursing and awarded to organizations that provide excellence in patient care.
 Our College of Nursing and Health Care Professions offers a registered nurse (RN) to BSN degree option that employers may value, as well as Master of Science in Nursing (MSN) programs in relevant specialties such as public health and informatics.

 Acceptance into the Bachelor of Science in Nursing Pre-Licensure program is competitive.
 Not all students will be admitted into the clinical coursework, which begins in the junior year.
 Acceptance is determined by a stack-rank according to the nursing admission criteria and the availability of clinical spaces.
 You are also required to take the HESI A2 exam for admission into the program.
 Exam dates are available on GCU’s campuses at different times during the year.
 Speak with your admissions representative or visit gcu.edu/BSNRequirements for more information.

 Students who currently hold an RN and who intend to seek their master’s degree can choose one of two efficient paths to their advanced degree.
-Ask about our fast track and online bridge programs that will you to plot a faster course from your RN to MSN.
+Ask about our fast track and online bridge programs that allow you to plot a faster course from your RN to MSN.